godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/use-mcp-tool.md

      - Image content: Binary image data with MIME type information
      - Resource references: URIs to access server resources (works with `access_mcp_resource`)
    - The system checks the `isError` flag to determine if error handling is needed
-   - Results are formatted for display in the Roo interface
+   - Results are formatted for display in the Saarthi interface

 4. **Resource and Error Handling**:
    - The system uses WeakRef patterns to prevent memory leaks